-The FDR should be sufficient to allow an interested reader to evaluate and, if necessary, recreate an implementation of TPCx-IoT.
-If any sections in the FDR refer to another section of the report, the names of the referenced scripts/programs must be clearly labeled in each section.
-Unless explicitly stated otherwise "disclosed" refers to disclosed in the FDR.
+The Full Disclosure Report should be sufficient to allow an interested reader to evaluate and, if necessary, recreate an implementation of result.
+If any sections in the Full Disclosure Report refer to another section of the report, the names of the referenced scripts/programs must be clearly labeled in each section.
+Unless explicitly stated otherwise "disclosed" refers to disclosed in the Full Disclosure Report.

-Comment: Since the building test environment may consist of a set of scripts and corresponding input files, it is important to disclose and clearly identify, by name, scripts and input files in the FDR.
-The order and titles of sections in the test sponsor's full disclosure report must correspond with the order and titles of sections from the TPCx-IoT standard specification (i.e., this document).
+Comment: Since the building test environment may consist of a set of scripts and corresponding input files, it is important to disclose and clearly identify, by name, scripts and input files in the Full Disclosure Report.
+The order and titles of sections in the test sponsor's Full Disclosure Report must correspond with the order and titles of sections from the Specification (i.e., this document).